jemmy512/book-notes/C++/C++CoreGuidelines.md

 ## Function definition rules:

-* F.1: “Package" meaningful operations as carefully named functions
+* F.1: "Package" meaningful operations as carefully named functions

 * F.2: A function should perform a single logical operation